List of Vegas Golden Knights head coaches

 Bruce Cassidy led the Golden Knights to a Stanley Cup championship in his first season as head coach.

 The Vegas Golden Knights are an American professional ice hockey team based in the Las Vegas metropolitan area.
 They play in the Pacific Division of the Western Conference in the National Hockey League (NHL).
 They have played at T-Mobile Arena since their inaugural season in 2017–18.
 The Golden Knights joined the NHL as an expansion team in 2017.
 The team's first head coach, Gerard Gallant, was hired on April 13, 2017.
 Gallant was fired on January 15, 2020, and replaced by recently fired San Jose Sharks head coach Peter DeBoer.
 DeBoer served as head coach until his firing on May 16, 2022.
 Former Boston Bruins head coach Bruce Cassidy was named the team’s third head coach on June 14, 2022.
+Cassidy was subsequently fired on March 29, 2026, with John Tortorella named the team's fourth head coach.
+On June 16, 2026, following the conclusion of the 2026 Stanley Cup Final, the team announced that Tortorella would not return as head coach.
+One day later, former assistant coach and Henderson Silver Knights head coach Ryan Craig was named the fifth head coach in franchise history.